-Incredible places: First World War
+Places to remember the First World War

-Following the outbreak of the First World War, the Admiralty was tasked with establishing a string of home defence airfields along the south eastern seaboard of the UK, from Edinburgh to the south coast of England.
+Following the outbreak of the First World War, the Admiralty was tasked with establishing a string of home defence airfields along the eastern seaboard of the UK, from Edinburgh to the south coast of England.
 In September 1915 the Director of Naval Air Services gave approval for an air station to be opened at East Fortune – now the site of this museum.
 Today, it houses personal testimonies, photographs and film and other unique artefacts that tell the story of service at the base.
-Also on display: the wings of an East Fortune Sopwith Cuckoo and the original painted gate from the Royal Naval Air Station.
+Also on display are the wings of an East Fortune Sopwith Cuckoo and the original painted gate from the Royal Naval Air Station.

 Opened in 1962– three years after Spencer's death – the gallery stands as a lasting memorial to the life and work of the Cookham-based painter.
 Spencer's life changed irrevocably with the outbreak of the First World War; signing up to serve in the Royal Army Medical Corps, he was posted to Bristol and then Macedonia, before transferring to fight on the front line in 1917.
 He also worked as an official war artist.
 When he returned to Cookham he said he had lost that 'early morning feeling' and his struggle to make sense of his experience haunts his later work.
 The collection contains examples of his paintings, portraits and drawings, as well as letters and other personal items.
 The Sandham Memorial Chapel at Burghclere is decorated with a series of large paintings by Spencer commemorating 'the forgotten dead' of the First World War.